dany-fedorov/caught-object-report-json/README.md

 The following example showcases some nuances of processing nested errors.

-- Because of `maxChildrenLevel` set to `2`, "lvl 3" errors are not included
+- Because of `maxChildrenLevel` option set to `2`, "lvl 3" errors are not included
 - When there are nested error object detected, but level is greater than `maxChildrenLevel` setting, `children_omitted_reason` field is added
 - Because `childrenSources` option includes `nestedError` field, it is included in `children` array
 - Because `childrenSources` option includes `nestedError` field, it is excluded from `as_json` field
 - Because nested objects are flattened, `children` prop for nested objects includes list of `child_id`s and not objects
-- If children source value is an array, report is made for each element
+- If a value found by a property from `childrenSources` is an array, then report is made for each element and not for an array as a whole.

 <sub>(Run with `npm run ts-file ./examples/example-6-nested-errors-2-nesting-levels.ts`)</sub>